Counselor Education (COUN)

 Prerequisite: COUN 5334 and COUN 6332 with a grade of C or better.

-In this course students will develop skills in the application of the main approaches of family therapy clinical work, including working with familes in a variety of contexts.
+Students develop skills in the application of the main approaches of family therapy clinical work, including working with families in a variety of contexts.

 Prerequisite: COUN 6332.